dcarbone/php-fhir/README.md

 ## Basic Usage

-After installation via Composer, you will need to procure XSD's for your desired FHIR spec version (https://www.hl7.org/fhir/downloads.html provides links to DSTU 1 XSD's, for example).
+After installation via Composer, you will need to procure XSD's for your desired FHIR spec version.
+See [http://hl7.org/fhir/directory.html](http://hl7.org/fhir/directory.html) for a version list.

 Once this directory is downloaded and un-zipped, a simple script to build classes from the above XSD's is as follows: